 And while it is my favorite thing, it is also pretty much only seen by me.
 I’m concerned bringing others into my lair will warrant judgment, specifically from members of the opposite (and therefore my desired) sex.

 Essentially, I’m worried that Halloween is keeping me single.
 I’m also worried that I don’t care.

-There’s a line from “High Fidelity” that’s always resonated with me, “what really matters is what you like, not what you are like.”
-If you’re reading this and you’re in Gen Z, High Fidelity is a movie that doesn’t reference the internet or cell phones at any point.
-The line sticks with me because I think it’s entirely true, and I also worry it’s causing me problems.
+There’s a line from “High Fidelity” that has always resonated with me: “What really matters is what you like, not what you are like.”
+If you’re reading this and you’re in Gen Z, High Fidelity is a movie that doesn’t reference the Internet or cell phones at any point.
+The line sticks with me because I think it’s entirely true—and I worry it’s causing me problems.
 I like weird things.
 I do things differently.
-And after many years on earth and several extremely beneficial astrological readings I understand that I’m meant to embrace my perpetually-different-from-everyone-nature, it’s a gift.
+And after many years on earth and several extremely beneficial astrological readings, I understand that I’m meant to embrace my perpetually-different-from-everyone-nature.
+It’s a gift.

 The concern is that it’s weird.
 I’m weird.
 I’m not pushing the pedal down far enough to be goth, nor do I fall in the pumpkin spice latte camp.
 The only pumpkins in this house in fact are carved into the shape of a big pumpkin with a little pumpkin in its mouth so it appears to be eating its young.
 And I’m wondering what my inability to properly package myself or even identify what these kinds of creeptastic cravings mean for me in terms of my romantic marketability.
 I don’t need my fake ghosts creating new ones, ya feel me?

 It’s odd to think I’d rather have fake plastic skeletons all over the room than an actual boyfriend, but here we are.